OWASP/Docker-Security/D01 - Secure User Mapping.md

 The second choice would be using Linux *user namespaces*.
 Namespaces are a general means to provide to a container a different (faked) view of Linux kernel resources.
 There are different resources available like User, Network, PID, IPC, see `namespaces(7)`.
 In the case of *user namespaces* a container could be provided with a relative perspective of a standard root user whereas the host kernel maps this to a different user ID.
 More, see [6], `cgroup_namespaces(7)` and `user_namespaces(7)`.

-The catch using namespaces is that you can only run one namespace at a time.
-If you run user namespacing you e.g. can't use network namespacing on the same host [7].
+User namespace does come with some limitations [7].
+If you run user namespacing you e.g. can't share network/pid namespace with the host `--pid=host` or `--network=host`.
 Also, all your containers on a host will be defaulted to it, unless you explicitly configure this differently per container.

 In any case use user IDs which haven't been taken yet.
 If you e.g. run a service in a container which maps outside the container to a `systemd` user, this is not necessarily better.